bitomaxsp/leparquet/README.md

 You know what to do.

-Hint: `swiftformat . && swift run leparquet deck --verbose config.yaml`
+Hint: `swiftformat . && swift run leparquet layout --verbose config.yaml`

 ## Room shape consideration